kazukyakayashi/misskey-cherry-theme/README.md

 ```
 ## Stylus CSS

-Add this code in Stylus for custom the cards background
+Add this code in Stylus for custom the cards background.

 ```
 .mk-url-preview > a > article[data-v-454399c2] {